Founder and Artistic Director of the River City Youth Ballet Ensemble and School of Dance

 Margaret Lieberman began studying ballet at the Marjorie Sturman studio in her native South Africa under the auspices of the Royal Academy of Dancing of London, England.
 She holds the prestigious Advanced level Certificate of the Royal Academy.
 In addition to her ballet studies she also holds certificates in National, Modern and Tap through the Imperial Society of Teachers of Dance in England.
 While in South Africa she also had the opportunity to study Spanish Flamenco dancing.
 She graduated from the University of Natal in Durban South Africa, majoring in Theater Performance, French and English.
 She has acted in and directed many plays in our area, with the Light Opera Guild, the Kanawha Players and the Angevin Players.
 She is the Executive Director of Fund for the Arts and is currently Treasurer and a Vestry member of St John’s Episcopal Church in Charleston.
 She lives in a house more than one hundred years old on the West Side with her partner David, two dogs and three cats.
 Her hobbies include sewing (particularly costumes), reading, singing in her church choir and collecting antiques.

-Rhiannon Turley began her ballet training with Kim Pauley at the American Academy Ballet at the age of twelve.
+Rhiannon Turley Bailey began her ballet training with Kim Pauley at the American Academy Ballet at the age of 12.
 She was quickly taken into the Charleston Ballet early on and performed in numerous classical works, including traditional full-length ballets Coppelia, La Fille Mal Gardee, and Les Sylphides.

 She has participated in many West Virginia Dance Festivals, Festivall, and attended summer intensive programs at Point Park College’s International Summer Dance, Boston Ballet Summer Intensive, Atlanta School of Ballet, and The School of Cleveland San Jose Ballet.
 She has studied under many notable instructors including: David Howard, Duncan Nobel and Gyula Pandi of North Carolina School of the arts, Dennis Nahat, Gladisa Guadalupe, and Karen Gabay of Cleveland San Jose Ballet, Laura Alonso, Miguel Campaneria, Olivier Wecxsteen, John McFall, and Oleg Briansky, and Jerry Rose.
 In the summer of 1996 she was invited to study under Robert Barnett and Maniya Barredo of the Atlanta School of Ballet where she was coached extensively.
 While a student in Atlanta Ms. Turley returned to the Charleston Ballet to perform Blue Bird pas de deux in Sleeping Beauty Act III, Epitafio, and the March Hare in Alice In Wonderland, choreographed by Milwaukee’s Yves de Bouteiller.